dcdpr/did-btc1/chapters/Introduction-and-Motivation.md

 ### Features

 * There is no proprietary blockchain, only the Bitcoin blockchain.
-* Offline creation allows creating DIDs without any on-chain transactions.
+* ::Offline Creation:: allows creating DIDs without any on-chain transactions.
 * Aggregator Beacons can aggregate any number of updates from any number of DID controllers in one Bitcoin transaction.
 * ::Non-repudiation:: is provided by - and *"::Late Publishing::"* is avoided by - ensuring